Dambořice

 Dambořice is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
-It has about 1,500 inhabitants.
+It has about 1,600 inhabitants.

 Geography

 Dambořice is located about 25 km northwest of Hodonín and 27 km southeast of Brno.
-It lies in a hilly landscape of the Ždánice Forest.
+It lies in a hilly landscape in the Ždánice Forest range.
 The highest point is at 402 m above sea level.

 History

 The first written mention of Dambořice is from 1141.
 In 1531, the village was acquired by Jan Kuna of Kunštát.
 He restored the brewery, established fishponds and supported viticulture, and the village prospered.
 As a result, in 1534, Dambořice was promoted to a market town by Ferdinand I. In 1550, Anabaptists settled in the village.
 The economic prosperity was supported by the establishment of a Jewish community at the end of the 16th century, which lasted until the 20th century.
 After World War II, Dambořice lost the market town title.